Hemophilia: Preventing Bleeding Episodes

 Because a bleeding episode often begins with an injury, it is important to help prevent falls in the home.

-- Remove and repair household hazards that can
+- Remove and repair household hazards that can cause falls, including:

 - Slippery floors.
 Use nonskid floor wax, and wipe up spills immediately.